allanrps/Miyoo-Mini-v4-Scaling-Filters-Overlays/Retroarch/.retroarch/filters/video/Offset_Custom/readme.txt

 Do not edit the name of the .so file

-Notes for Overlays:
+Notes for MMv4 overlays:

-Use "Offset_up8px.filt" for GBA 3x and WS 3x top overlays Use "Offset_down13px.filt" for WS 3x bottom overlays
+Use "Offset_up8px.filt" file for gba_3x and ws_3x_top overlays

+Use "Offset_down13px.filt" file for wx_3x_bottom overlays